Gaîté Parisienne: History

 With advice from Nadia Boulanger, Massine directed Rosenthal's selection of the Offenbach excerpts.
 After completion of the score, Massine was unsure about it and was inclined to reject it.
 Rosenthal then proposed that Igor Stravinsky act as arbitrator over the acceptance of the score, to which Massine agreed.
 Upon hearing the music, Stravinsky strongly advised Massine to accept Rosenthal's arrangements.
 However, because of the poor relations between Massine and Rosenthal, Rosenthal himself did not conduct the first performance of the ballet, and instead Efrem Kurtz was conductor for the ballet's premiere.
+Jean-Claude Yon considers the ballet music as the culmination of the practice of adaptations and pasticcios running through the period of relative neglect of the composer between the two wars "written in a spirit foreign to Offenbach" which continued for many years "to impose its deformed vision" of the composer.

 Gaîté Parisienne was first presented in the United States by the Ballet Russe de Monte Carlo at the Metropolitan Opera House, New York, on 12 October 1938, with Alexandra Danilova as the Glove Seller and Delarova, Lauret, Franklin, Youskevitch, and Massine in the same roles they had danced at the premiere in Monte Carlo.
 Danilova, who had shared the role of the Glove Seller with Tarakanova in Europe, became indelibly associated with the role in America.
 Unlike Tarakanova, who had played the Glove Seller as demure and naive, Danilova portrayed her as a vivacious, glamorous, sophisticated woman of the world.
 As Jack Anderson wrote in The One and Only, "Danilova in Gaîté became one of the attractions of the Ballet Russe, and the ballet often concluded a season's opening-night performance.
 On the opening night of the company's 1941 season in New York, when Danilova made her first entrance she was given a spontaneous ovation that stopped the show.
 Such show-stopping ovations thenceforth became a tradition of every opening-night Gaîté with Danilova."